 - 1 large egg room temperature

 - 1 teaspoon vanilla extract

-- 2 Tablespoons milk any
+- 2 Tablespoons (30ml) milk any

-- 1/2 cup finely chopped Candy Cane Hershey's Kisses approximately 18
+- ½ cup finely chopped Candy Cane Hershey's Kisses approximately 18

-- In a large bowl with an electric mixer, or in the bowl of a stand mixer fitted with the paddle attachment, cream the butter on medium speed until light and fluffy, about 3-4 minutes.
+- In a large bowl with a handheld mixer or in the bowl of a stand mixer fitted with the paddle attachment, cream the butter and both sugars on medium speed until light and fluffy, about 3-4 minutes.
 Add the egg and vanilla and beat again on medium speed until everything is incorporated.
 Scrape down the sides and bottom of the bowl as necessary.

 - With the mixer speed on low, slowly add the dry ingredients and blend until cookie dough just starts to come together.
 Add the milk and beat again until combined.
 Add the chopped Candy Cane Hershey's Kisses and blend again until evenly dispersed.
 Cover the cookie dough tightly and refrigerate for at least 2 hours and up to 3 days.